In a Garden long ago, the crafty serpent made his entrance known

 There came a time when religious rulers felt threatened by this God wearing flesh.

-And a greedy disciple fulfilled prophecy by betraying his Master with a kiss.
+And a greedy disciple fulfilled prophecy by betraying the Master with a single kiss.

 Stripped, beaten, mocked and scorned, He was hammered to a tree.

-The world grew dark, His blood was spilled, our shame covered, and God's wrath satisfied.
+The world grew dark, His blood was spilled, our shame was covered, and God's wrath was satisfied.

 And God came near, love conquering hate, trampling the Enemy beneath His feet.

-And there came a time when God dwells in the hearts of those He called His own.
+And there came this time when God dwells in the hearts of those He calls His own.

-And people work, people play, people watch and people pray, people long for the King's return,
+And people work, people play, people watch, and people pray.

-And a couples grieve a babies lost, husband watches as cancer claims other lives,
+As couples grieve the babies lost, husbands watch as cancer claims their spouse's life,

-Parents pray for runaways, addictions exert control, marriages wilt and crumble, and girls preyed upon.
+Parents pray for runaways, addictions exert control, marriages crumble, and boys girls are preyed upon.

-Yet, God remains near, carefully mending each heart broken in two, one love-stitch at a time.
+Yet, God remains near, carefully mending each heart ripped in two, one love-stitch at a time.

-There will come a time when the heavens open, revealing the King called Faithful and True.
+There will come a time when the heavens open, revealing our King called Faithful and True.